 Only in the past few years have coaching courses specifically designed for nurses come into existence.
 These certifications allow nurses to work under their professional license as a coach.

-What is a Nurse Coach best suited for?
+What does a Nurse Coach do?

 Well, let’s get into some details.